jgstew/jgstew.github.io/_posts/2019-11-15-BigFix-Settings-For-All-Computers.md

 #### Recommendation: 31 days (31)

 - The default of 10 days is often too short to catch issues before logs are rotated.
+- 1 full month of logs is very useful

 ### _BESClient_Comm_CommandPollEnable